 Students learn about organic agriculture, food justice and urban farming through hands-on work.
 Food grown in our Giving Gardens go to local food banks, meal programs and neighbors.

 Solid Ground fights the root causes of obesity, malnutrition and hunger in underserved communities.
 Our team of National Service members collaborates with schools, community groups and local organizations to educate and connect families to health-promoting resources and improve policies affecting child health.

 We collaborate with schools and community agencies to design activities, events and curricula to meet each group’s youth and community needs.
 Children learn how to prepare and eat new fruits and vegetables, dairy and whole grains – and how to safely walk and bike to school.

 After-school programs focus on nutrition, fitness and cooking.
 We also partner with schools and community members to design events, activities and panels for families, promoting nutrition at home and in our neighborhoods.

-Our Nutrition Education AmeriCorps Members bring many levels of the community together for conversations and activities related to food security, nutrition and fitness.
+Our Community Food Education AmeriCorps Members bring many levels of the community together for conversations and activities related to food security, nutrition and fitness.
 We:

 - Develop school wellness policies.

 - Host family nights.

 - Evaluate our work’s impact in the communities we serve.